 We are obviously seeing challenges with our (new) listings as we cannot take any pictures or videos, open houses are prohibited and sellers do not allow showings anymore.
 Even if they allow showings we have to be sensitive with what is going on and think of the community.
 Where we can we do virtual tours, but the reality is that many of the deals will need to be postponed.

 We are currently reaching out to clients to see if everyone is ok.
 We are also promoting local businesses by providing our clients with meals from our favorite local restaurants (delivered to their homes).
 I think it is key, specifically during moments like these, to add value by providing information.
 People like to stay informed and that is what we are doing.
-We are currently on our Q1 2020 Miami Real Estate Report and Forecast that comes out in about two weeks (April 2020)

 The Effect of Covid-19 on the Miami Real Estate Market

 I have noticed that many buyers are expediting deals.
 They need a home and they want to move in as soon as possible.
 Many of them just sold their own property and have no place to live.
 We had one deal that fell through as the buyer experienced difficulties with financing deadlines, we called our backup who moved right away with an all cash offer, no inspections and no appraisals.
 So there is a sense of urgency with people who sold a home or want to lock themselves in before we are in full quarantine.
 These are not the opportunistic buyers but rather families or people with a real need.

 I had a lot of deals happening which are now postponed.
 I am sure they are still happening, but just with a delay.